BrentGrammer/Pic_Searcher_App/README.md

 ## Completed Tasks:
-- Converted mysqli to PDO extension.
-All queries handling user input now use prepared statements to prevent SQL injection.
+- Converted mysqli connection and queries to PDO.
+All queries handling user input now use prepared statements to prevent SQL injection and allow for apostrophes in user description input.
 - Delete icon buttons appear on the images on mouse hover
 - Added functionality for description updates on search results
 - Refactoring of major functions in the app - (search, delete, gallery display functions).